telerik/blazor-docs/components/treeview/checkboxes/single.md

 ### Selection of a single node using two-way data binding

 You can use two-way binding to get the node the user has checked.
 This can be useful if the node model already contains all the information you need to use.
+It also reduces the amount of code you need to write.

 ````CSHTML
 @* Check a single node using the @bind-CheckedItems syntax for two-way data binding. *@